Resident234/php.net/pages/www.php.net_function.password-verify.php.md

 <?php
 $hashed_password = password_hash($_POST["password"],PASSWORD_DEFAULT);

-// $_POST["password"] ---&gt; Is The User`s Input
+// $_POST["password"] ---> Is The User`s Input
-// $hashed_password ---&gt; Is The Hashed Password You Can Store In Your DataBase ?>
+// $hashed_password ---> Is The Hashed Password You Can Store In Your DataBase ?>
 ```

 --------------------------------------------------------
 --- When A User Wants To Sign In ---
-1 ---&gt; Get Input From User Which Is The User`s Password
+1 ---> Get Input From User Which Is The User`s Password
-2 ---&gt; Fetch The Hashed Password From Your Database
+2 ---> Fetch The Hashed Password From Your Database
-3 ---&gt; Compare The User`s Input And The Hashed Password
+3 ---> Compare The User`s Input And The Hashed Password
 --------------------------------------------------------